anthonykasza/hdc_experiments/README.md

   - cossim for reals
   - hamdis for bipolar
   - what happens if we were to introduce noise and flip a few random bits in a vector?
-    - what happens to a bloom filter? not much. some FPs introduced.
+    - what happens to a bloom filter?
+      - FPs introduced for 0 bits changed to 1 bits
+      - FNs introduced for 1 bits changed to 0 bits
-    - what happens to the similarity between 2 vectors? not much. some noise introduced.
+    - what happens to the similarity between 2 hyperdimensional vectors?
+      - not much